Deep work.

 Why your brain needs uninterrupted time

-The case for deep work isn't just theoretical.
-There's a large body of research that backs it up.
+The case for deep work isn't just theoretical, there's a large body of research that backs it up:

 Focused attention builds skill faster.
 Anders Ericsson spent decades studying elite performers across various fields: musicians, chess players, surgeons, and athletes.
 His finding was that what separates the best from the merely good isn't the total hours they put in, but the quality of attention during those hours.
 Concentrated, effortful practice drives the brain to strengthen the neural pathways involved in the work.
 Distracted practice produces measurably less improvement.
 Two hours of real focus doesn't just feel different from four hours of split attention.
 It produces a different outcome, in the work and in the person doing it.